Default flow of traffic (ASA)

 On the basis of security levels, ASA takes action (whether to permit or deny the packet).

 Also, note that we can assign names to the ASA interface like inside, outside, or DMZ.
 As soon as we assign these names to an interface, it automatically assigns a security level to itself.
 For example, if we have assigned a name inside to an interface, it will assign 100 (Security level) to itself i.e most trusted network.
 If we assign the name Outside or DMZ or any other name to an interface, it will assign security level 0 to automatically.
 These are default values and can be changed.

 It is a good practice to give security level 100 (maximum) to inside (most trusted network), 0(least) to outside (untrusted or public network), and 50 to DMZ (organization public device network).

 It is not mandatory to assign a name (INSIDE, OUTSIDE, or DMZ) to the ASA interface but it is good practice to assign these names as they are simple and meaningful.

 Default Flow of traffic –

-Note that if the traffic is inspected then the state of the packet will be kept i.e connection table will be maintained therefore the replies will be allowed (from untrusted network) while if the action on the traffic is pass, only the traffic will be passed and no connection table is maintained.
+Note that if the traffic is inspected then the state of the packet will be kept i.e connection table will be maintained therefore the replies will be allowed (from an untrusted network) while if the action on the traffic is pass, only the traffic will be passed and no connection table is maintained.

-But if the traffic is of ICMP that is to be sent from higher security level to lower security level then it will reach the lower security level device and the lower security level will also sent echo reply but the firewall (ASA) will drop it as only TCP and UDP traffic is inspected by default.
+But if the traffic is of ICMP that is to be sent from higher security level to lower security level then it will reach the lower security level device and the lower security level will also send echo reply but the firewall (ASA) will drop it as only TCP and UDP traffic is inspected by default.